-4.1 A student may take leave of absence from his/her studies for an approved period.
+4.1 Students may take a leave of absence from their studies for an approved period.
 Periods of approved leave of absence may not be less than one full semester, and may not accumulate to more than four semesters.
-Applications for leave of absence should be submitted for approval by the Head of Division via the Academic Regulations and Records Office.
-Under exceptional circumstances where a student needs to take leave of absence accumulating to more than four semesters, such a request should be approved by the Principal via the Academic Regulations and Records Office.
+Applications for leave of absence should be submitted for approval by the Associate Dean of Faculty.